raganwald-deprecated/homoiconic/2012/08/coffeescript_for_ruby_developers.md

 > Every problem in Computer Science can be solved by adding another layer of abstraction, except for the problem of having too many layers of abstraction.--Alan Perlis

-Let's add another later of abstraction.
-Our decorators `withPermissionTo` and `debugEntryAndExit` will return functions that take a method function and return a decorated method.
+Let's add our own method decorators `withPermissionTo` and `debugEntryAndExit`.
+They will return functions that take a method's body--a function--and return a decorated method.
 So they'll mix the decoration and the mechanism.
-YouAReDaChef does some magic to make sure `this` is correctly set, but we'll do it ourselves:
+We'll make sure `this` is set correctly:

     withPermissionTo = (verb, subject) ->
       (callback) ->